 The course fee is on a sliding scale according to your circumstances.
 You can pay in instalments over ten months.
-We also have special rates for young students.
+We also have special rates for young students and those on government support.
 We’ll explain all this in detail when you come to the Introductory Talk.

 This is a question we hear at nearly every Introductory Talk.
 The short answer is “No”.
 If you can think, you can meditate.
 You simply need to be open, curious and willing to follow some simple instructions.

 We’ve taught thousands of people who find the time to meditate every day.
 We’ve got lots of tips about how to fit this in to very busy lives.
 And when you’re less anxious and more focused you start to gain time and get stuff done.
 Including meditation.